-AppMap is a free and open-source runtime code analysis tool.
+AppMap is an open-source runtime code analysis tool.

 AppMap records code execution traces, collecting information about how your code works and what it does.
 Then it presents this information as interactive diagrams that you can search and navigate.
 In the diagrams, you can see exactly how functions, web services, data stores, security, I/O, and dependent services all work together when application code runs.

 You use AppMaps right in your code editor, using an AppMap extension or plugin.
 AppMaps also link directly to code, so you can use the information in the diagrams to make immediate code changes and improvements.

 AppMap dependency map in Visual Studio Code

 AppMap works best with web application and API frameworks, such as Rails, Django, Flask, Express, and Spring.
 That’s because AppMap has specialized features for mapping web services, routing, view templates, HTTP client requests, caching, authentication, and SQL.
 You can map any kind of project that’s written in a supported language, but it’s when you map a database-backed web application or API service that you’ll see the full power of AppMap.

 AppMap works equally well with small and large projects - monoliths and microservices.
 And by large, we mean large.
 AppMap has been used successfully on code bases with 10 million lines of code.
 For a project that large, AppMap is a truly game-changing way to understand what the code is doing, from the front-end templates and web services, through the classes and functions, through SQL and HTTP client requests, and back.